smartdevicelink/sdl_app_library_guides/docs/Getting Started/SDK Configuration/index.md

 !!!

 ## 3. Add Required SDL Queries

-If targeting Android R (API Level 30) or higher, it is required to add the SDL specific entries into the app's `queries` tag in the `AndroidManifest.xml`.
+It is required to add the SDL specific entries into the app's `queries` tag in the `AndroidManifest.xml`.
 If the tag already exists, just the intents need to be added.
 If the tag does not yet exist in the manifest, they can be added after the permissions are declared but before the `application` tag is opened.

 ```xml
 <queries>